 Lastly, the final step in the proof of \Cref{thm: main thm for OG10 intro} is to classify the possible groups $H\leq O^+(\Lambda)$ with nontrivial action on $D_\Lambda$.
 For such a group, there is a short exact sequence where $H^\#$ is stable.
 Our approach to classify such possible groups $H$ is to start with one of the 192 stable groups $H^\#$ mentioned in \Cref{theo: sec 3 main}, and classify all possible $\mu_2$-extensions, along with their action on $\Lambda$.
 We then apply the Global Torelli theorem to extract those extensions that appear as groups of symplectic birational transformations of an IHS manifold of $OG10$ type.

-Our strategy to complete this classification is adapted from the original techniques of Brandhorst and Hashimoto \cite{brandhorst_hashimoto}, who classified maximal finite (mixed) actions on $K3$ surfaces.
+Our strategy to perform this extension classification is adapted from the original techniques of Brandhorst and Hashimoto \cite{brandhorst_hashimoto}, who classified maximal finite groups of automorphisms of $K3$ surfaces.
 In particular, such groups contain both symplectic and nonsymplectic automorphisms --- we call such a group \textbf{mixed}.
-These techniques have been revisited by the independent works of \cite{comparin2023irreducible} and \cite{wawak} in the case of maximal mixed action on IHS manifolds of type $K3^{[2]}$.
-Through a series of work \cite{brandhorst_hashimoto, brandhorst_hofmann_manthe, brandhorst_veniani}, this classification approach culminated in the recent major algorithmic progress of Brandhorst and Hofmann \cite{bh22} where the authors completed a long-standing full classification work for finite mixed actions on K3 surfaces.
+These techniques have been revisited by the independent works \cite{comparin2023irreducible,wawak} in the case of maximal mixed actions on IHS manifolds of $K3^{[2]}$ type.
+Through a series of work \cite{brandhorst_hashimoto, brandhorst_hofmann_manthe, brandhorst_veniani}, this classification approach culminated in the recent major algorithmic progress of Brandhorst and Hofmann \cite{bh22} where the authors completed a long-standing full classification work for finite mixed automorphisms on K3 surfaces.

-The algorithms developed in \cite{bh22} have been successfully implemented by the second author of the present paper on Oscar \cite[QuadFormAndIsom]{OSCAR}, together with Nikulin's theory on (equivariant) primitive embeddings \cite{nikulin}.
+The algorithms developed in \cite{bh22} have been successfully implemented by the second author of the present paper on Oscar \cite[QuadFormAndIsom]{oscar-book}, together with Nikulin's theory on primitive extensions \cite{nikulin}.
 This package allows one to consider the classification of finite groups of symmetries of higher dimensional IHS manifolds.
-The main focus of this paper is to carry out this classification in the case of finite symplectic actions on IHS manifolds of $OG10$ type in \Cref{thm: main thm for OG10 intro}.
+We develop an algorithmic procedure to complete the extension classification and we obtain the classification of finite subgroups of symplectic birational transformations on IHS manifolds of $OG10$ type in \Cref{thm: main thm for OG10 intro}.